Canon FD lens mount: Description

+To mount the lens, the Positioning Pin is placed in the corresponding notch on the top bayonet lug (12 o'clock position) and the breech-lock ring (for first-generation FD lenses) or lens body (for New FD lenses) is rotated clockwise (facing the front of the lens) to lock the lens onto the body.

+Versions

-Canon's first iteration of the FD breech-lock, extended forward from the earlier R- and FL-series lenses, used a rotating mounting ring at the rear of the lens; the lens body itself did not rotate for mounting.
+Canon's first generation of the FD breech-lock used the same rotating mounting ring at the rear of the lens as the earlier R- and FL-series lenses; the lens body itself did not rotate for mounting.
+There is a small pin which prevents movement of the breech-lock ring when the lens is not mounted on the camera.
 Its minor disadvantage was a somewhat slower lens change than a bayonet.

 There are three different versions of breech ring FD lenses: